mariaLauraDev/install-ruby-2.3.8-macos-m1/README.md

 ```

 ### Generate and Configure SSH Keys
-For GitHub or GitLab, use the ed25519 algorithm to create SSH keys:
+For GitHub or GitLab, use the ed25519 algorithm to create SSH keys.
+Modern macOS versions emphasize security and efficiency, particularly in how SSH keys are generated and managed.
+SSH keys are a fundamental part of secure communication between your machine and services like GitHub, GitLab, or servers.
+They provide a more secure way of logging into a server than using a password alone.
+As part of this security strategy, macOS encourages the use of the Ed25519 algorithm for generating SSH keys over the older SHA (Secure Hash Algorithm) based keys, like RSA.

 ```sh
 ssh-keygen -t ed25519 -C "your_email@example.com"